-- Safety issues such as fire procedures, transportation (if necessary), washroom practices, and other safety issues which are specific to the situation. - → All leaders/volunteers must be given a print
+→ Safety issues such as fire procedures, transportation (if necessary), washroom practices, and other safety issues which are specific to the situation.

+→ All leaders/volunteers must be given a print form about physical contact, washroom procedures, and information on abuse.

 See Appendix 9, 10, and 11.